benaziziasmae/PyBer_Analysis/README.md

 - Enhance the quality of the PyBer service, target another type of customer: seniors, tourists, students,... improve technology in a way to make easy the use of requesting driver using a smart phone through an app.

-- Pyber can also influence ride-share prices according to city type so as to attract more customers, and .
+- Pyber can also influence ride-share prices according to city type so as to attract more customers.